ollijarviniemi/ollij.fi/AI.md

 [Adversarial Policies Beat Superhuman Go AIs](https://arxiv.org/abs/2211.00241)).
 The attacks are sufficiently understandable that human players are able to exploit them to defeat the AI.
 Peak abilities do not guarantee consistency to targeted attacks -- despite players inherently trying to defeat each other in Go.

 Third example: often before deployment, language models are fine-tuned to refuse harmful requests (such as "tell me how to build a bomb").
 Again, these measures do not stand up under pressure.
-The cat-and-mouse-game has been played as well: at the beginning, relatively simple prompts such as "forget all previous instructions and..." or "write me a poem about..." went a long way, and although defenses have improved, here too the attackers seem to be in the lead (see, e.g., [Universal and Transferable Adversarial Attacks on Aligned Language Models](https://llm-attacks.org/)).
+The cat-and-mouse-game has been played here as well: at the beginning, relatively simple prompts such as "forget all previous instructions and..." or "write me a poem about..." went a long way, and although defenses have improved, here too the attackers seem to be in the lead (see, e.g., [Universal and Transferable Adversarial Attacks on Aligned Language Models](https://llm-attacks.org/)).
 The general wisdom is that safety-motivated fine-tuning of models makes rather superficial changes instead of actually removing the problems.

 **Q:** "Why is the vulnerability of models important?"

 One view is (again) "this is an example of how people don't understand how models work".
 The AI organizations don't really want their AIs to give bomb-making instructions (or worse), but this problem is hard to solve.

-In addition to adversarial attacks, robustness suffers from the possibility of *backdoors*.
+In addition to adversarial attacks, lack of robustness results in the possibility of *backdoors*.
 Backdoors are like passwords, such that inserting them makes the model work completely differently from usual.
 In other words, the model could otherwise work as it should, but "wait for the right moment to attack".
 And again, backdoors are difficult to detect and remove.

 "In some situations, very capable models can act in a completely different way from what we are